The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Individual Target Summaries

-CS Chamaeleonis is a young $2\pm2$ Myr \citep{Luhman2008} spectroscopic binary system \citep{Guenther2007} comprised of two T-Tauri stars with spectral type K2Ve \citep{Manara2014}.
-It is at a distance of $176.26^{+1.16}_{-1.18}$ \citep[GAIA DR2,][]{GAIA2018} and resides within the Chamaeleon I association \citep{Ginski2018b}.
-CS Cha hosts a smooth, low inclination disk with an outer radius of $0\farcs312$ in polarized light \citep[$i=24.2^o \pm 3.1^o$][]{Ginski2018b} and an inner cavity that is estimated to extend to $18^{+6}_{-5}$au based on SED modeling \citep{Ribas2016}.
-The CS Cha system contains a comoving polarized ($13.7\pm0.4\%$ in J-band) companion, CS Cha B, which lies outside of the outer radius of the circumbinary disk at a projected separation of 1\farcs19 \citep{Ginski2018b}.
-In order to explain the photometry of the system, \citet{Ginski2018b} originally proposed that the companion was either a heavily-extincted brown dwarf ($\sim20M_{jup}$) or a planetary mass companion with an unresolved disk or dust envelope, however followup observations with with VLT MUSE by \citet{Haffert2020} suggested that CS Cha B is most likely a heavily disk-obscured mid-M type stellar companion (mass=0.07-0.71M$_{odot}$). \citet{Haffert2020} resolved the H$\alpha$ emission line of the companion and found that CS Cha B is still actively accreting with an estimated accretion rate of 4$\times$10$^{-11\pm0.4}$M${\odot}$/yr.
+The CS~Cha system contains a comoving polarized ($13.7\pm0.4\%$ in J-band) companion, CS~Cha B, which lies beyond the outer radius of the circumbinary disk at a projected separation of 1\farcs19 \citep{Ginski2018b}.
+In order to explain the photometry of the system, \citet{Ginski2018b} originally proposed that the companion was either a heavily-extincted brown dwarf ($\sim20M_{jup}$) or a planetary-mass companion with an unresolved disk or dust envelope; however, follow-up observations with with VLT MUSE by \citet{Haffert2020} suggested that CS~Cha B is most likely a heavily disk-obscured mid-M type stellar companion ($M$=0.07-0.71$M_{odot}$). \citet{Haffert2020} resolved the H$\alpha$ emission line of the companion and found that CS~Cha B is still actively accreting, with an estimated accretion rate of 4$\times$10$^{-11\pm0.4}M{\odot}$yr$^{-1}$.
 They estimate the continuum brightness of the companion at $\sim$10 magnitudes fainter than the primary (a contrast of 10$^{-4}$).

-\subsection{HD 141569}
+\subsection{HD~141569}

+HD~141569A is a young \citep[$\sim$5Myr;][]{Merin2004}, $2.39^{+0.04}_{-0.05}$ $M_{\odot}$ \citep{White2016}, Herbig A2Ve star \citep{Gray2017} at a distance of 111.6 $\pm$0.4~pc \citep{Gaia2022}.
+Its Gaia DR3 position and motion (see Table\ref{tab:sample}) do not suggest membership in a young moving group \citep[99.9\% probability of being a field star per Banyan $\Sigma$;][]{Gagne2018}. \citet{Aarnio2008} conducted a search for a comoving group for HD~141569 and found that the system likely formed in isolation.
+HD~141569A is the primary star of a hierarchical triple with two M-dwarf companions that lie $\sim9"$ beyond the circumstellar disk.